Epididymo-orchitis

 What symptoms could I have?

-Testicular pain and scrotal swelling are the most common symptoms of epididymo-orchitis.
-Some might also notice a discharge (liquid) from the tip of the penis, experience pain when passing urine and occasionally a low grade fever might be present.
+Testicular pain and swelling are the most common symptoms of epididymo-orchitis.
+Some might also notice a discharge (liquid) from the tip of the penis, experience pain when passing urine and rarely, you may have a fever.

 How do you test for it?

-Epididymo-orchitis is usually diagnosed by a physical examination of the testicles at the sexual health clinic.
+Epididymo-orchitis is usually diagnosed by an examination of the testicles at the sexual health clinic.
 In some circumstances, testicular ultrasound might also help.
-All patients are also offered a test for gonorrhoea and chlamydia.
+All patients are also offered a test for Gonorrhoea and Chlamydia.

 You can use the service finder to find a testing service near you.